Current conventional approaches compared to the MusicallyFluent model

 The MusicallyFluent approach teaches you patterns which encourage you explore the myriad musical shapes and permutations that we make from just a few tonal and rhythmic building blocks.
 A seemingly infinite amount of musical shapes are possible.
 We discover the freedom of exploring music with clear understanding by practising musically-interesting patterns and exercises that are designed to generate a clear awareness of the underlying structure of tonality and rhythm.
 This kind of training develops tonal awareness through navigating the symmetry and structure of the keyboard and rhythmic awareness through experiencing the cellular matrix that underpins rhythm in music.
 This way, your fingers become increasingly adept at navigating the keyboard with effortless coordination, ease and musical power.
 Practising these patterns naturally forms the basis of a relaxed and free technique supported by the whole body and mind.
 It is a truly satisfying way to practise because of the musical logic that you experience.

-Conventional jazz piano training is based on knowledge and repetitious drilling of theoretical elements such as chords and scales, whilst rhythm training relies on counting the beat, whilst traditional classical piano training rarely involves much improvisation at all.
-When based on theory, improvisation is not truly fluent as there is a mental gap between the musical expression and the theoretical choices.
-Although theory-based improvisation can be highly proficient, it lacks the true spontaneity and natural, unfolding sense that are the hallmarks of fluent improvising.
+Conventional jazz piano training is based on knowledge and repetitious drilling of theoretical elements such as chords and scales, whilst rhythm training relies on counting the beat.
+Traditional classical piano training rarely involves much improvisation at all.
+When based on theory, improvisation is not truly fluent as there is a mental gap between our musical expression and the theoretical choices.
+Although theory-based improvisation and composing can be highly proficient in some very talented individuals, it tends to sound contrived and clever which might be what some people want but it lacks the true spontaneity and natural, unfolding sense that are the hallmarks of fluent improvising.

 Improvising is truly fluent when you play music just as you imagine it, precisely and without thinking.
 There is no gap between musical expression and the choices you make on the keys.
 Musical patterns flow out of your fingers into the keyboard with clear and direct intention.
 This is one of the most important aspects of fluency.
 We must intend the sounds we play from the inside out.
 Improvisation is an excellent way to practise forging this direct connection to your natural rhythmic and tonal sense.
-The feeling of power and autonomy that this skill brings is incredibly exciting, and it is the perfect basis for composing and songwriting.
+The feeling of power and autonomy that this skill brings is incredibly exciting, and it is the basis for composing and songwriting from a truly spontaneous, inspired place.